Satisfactory Progress

 Summer after G3 year: preparation towards the dissertation prospectus

-Summer Research Award (July & Aug) two stipend payments
+Summer Research Award (July & Aug)

-Year 4: dissertation prospectus and student teaching
+Year 4 (semesters seven and eight): dissertation prospectus and student teaching

-Tuition & Health Fees paid in full
+Tuition & Health Fees

-Teaching Fellowship pay for teaching, plus teaching supplement stipend
+pay for teaching, plus teaching supplement stipend

 • Student teaching is guaranteed for two standard sections per term (four terms of guaranteed teaching in total).